If you’re interested in learning more about Musk and Tesla, then check out the latest Tesla statistics we’ve compiled for you.

 13. Tesla Motors lets other companies use some of its patents.

 Tesla has a bunch of patents, but it’s letting other companies use them for free.
-The motivation behind this is to grow the electric car market, which will ultimately lead to substantially less pollution.
-(Source: The Driven)
+In fact, the motivation behind this is to grow the electric car market, ultimately leading to substantially less pollution.

 14. Tesla’s Model X car dances to “Wizards in Winter” by the Trans-Siberian Orchestra.

-15. Tesla guarantees that the Model 3’s battery will retain 70% of its capacity after the first 120,000 miles.
+15. The Model 3 and Y Standard or Standard Range Plus battery will retain 70% of its capacity after the first 100,000 miles.

 16. Only wiper blades and tires need regular replacement on a Tesla.

-There are no spark plugs, oil, fans, or air filters in an electric vehicle.
+There are no spark plugs, oil, fans, or air filters in an electric vehicle, which may be one reason for the high number of Tesla total sales.
 Additionally, Teslas almost always slow down by reversing the electric engine instead of using brakes with friction discs.
-(Source: MentalFloss)